 4. If this gives you fits, take a rolling pin, drop flour on it so it doesn’t stick to your dough and just roll it out into a circle shape.
 You can work the dough to death, so roll it out before that happens.
-I am BAD at this.
-The wife is Sicilian and, I think, she came pre-engineered to stretch pizza dough almost effortlessly.
+I am, for the record, BAD at this.

 Setup the Egg:

 1. Open your Egg.
 Load it with lump charcoal.
 Light the fire.
 Ultimately, you’ll be setting up for indirect heat

 , but first you want to get it really hot.

 2. Leave the bottom vent all the way open.
 Leave the DFMT top off of the Egg.
 You want to permit as much airflow as possible to raise the temperature.